If you've had a road traffic accident in another country, then the prospect of making a claim may seem complicated and daunting.

 Who can I claim against?

 If involved in an accident in another European Union (EU) country, you can trace the car’s owner thanks to an EU directive where all cars in member countries can be found on the same database, along with the relevant insurers for each.
 As far as uninsured drivers are concerned, it’s possible to claim through the Motor Insurance Bureau to pursue compensation.
+More about claiming for road traffic accidents abroad.

 How long do I have to make a claim?

-I’ve had a car accident abroad.
-What should I do?
+I’ve had a car accident abroad, What should I do?